NiamhOL/Project-2019/README.md

 # Project-2019
 # Program and Scripting Project 2019 Fisher's Iris Data

+# Course: Higher Diploma in Data Analytics
+# Module: Programming and Scripting
+# Year & Semester: 2019 - 01
+# Student: Niamh O'Leary
+# ID: G00376339

 ## Introduction

 The Iris flower data is a multivariate dataset introduced by biologist and statistician Ronald Fisher in 1936 in his paper *The use of multiple measurements in taxonomic problems."* It is an excellent example of linear discrimniant.
 This is based on the concept of searching for a linear combination of variables that best seperates two classes.[1]

 ## About the Iris Dataset